 If you want to stay organized and calm, then it is better to separate your personal and business accounts.
 Having s separate business account makes it easy to keep a record of all business transactions.

 Real estate is more of a local game.
 The rules and regulations of real estate work differ from place to place.
 It is best to familiarize yourself with the local rules of the real estate business to stay in the game.

-Along with personal preference, a real estate owner must stay in compliance with his own country and city regulations regarding real estate.
+Along with personal preference, a real estate owner must comply with his country and city regulations regarding real estate.

 Common Real Estate Accounting Mistakes

 Mistakes are a part of human life, and it is absolutely fine to commit mistakes and learn from them.
 Here we have listed a few basic real estate accounting mistakes that you can easily avoid: